Gold Dozr Logo

 Deck the Halls with a Rented Man Lift

-The Issue with Ladders
+The Issue With Using Ladders For Hanging Decorations

 Ladders should be safety-checked before being used – especially after they’ve been sitting in a garage or shed for 7 months.